 Corona is the partial electrical breakdown of the insulating properties of air around the conductors of a transmission line.
 In a small volume near the surface of the conductors, energy and heat are dissipated.
 Part of this energy is in the form of small local pressure changes that result in audible noise.
-Coronagenerated audible noise can be characterized as a hissing, crackling sound that, under certain conditions, is accompanied by a 120-Hz hum.
-Corona-generated audible noise is of concern primarily for contemporary lines operating at voltages of 345 kV and higher during foul weather.
+Corona-generated audible noise can be characterized as a hissing, crackling sound that, under certain conditions, is accompanied by a 120-Hz hum.
+Coronagenerated audible noise is of concern primarily for contemporary lines operating at voltages of 345 kV and higher during foul weather.
 The proposed 500-kV line will produce some noise under foul weather conditions.

 The conductors of high-voltage transmission lines are designed to be corona-free under ideal conditions.
 However, protrusions on the conductor surface-particularly water droplets on or dripping off the conductors-cause electric fields near the conductor surface to exceed corona onset levels, and corona occurs.
 Therefore, audible noise from transmission lines is generally a foul-weather (wet-conductor) phenomenon.
 Wet conductors can occur during periods of rain, fog, snow, or icing.
-Based on hourly meteorological records from 2005 to 2009 at the Portland International Airport, such conditions are expected to occur about 21 percent of the time during the year in the general area of the proposed line.
-Continuous records for these meteorological conditions were not found for other locations in the project area.
+The occurrence rate of foul weather is expected to vary somewhat along the route.
+Based on hourly meteorological records available from the NCDC (2005-2013) the average foul weather rate varies between approximately 26 percent and 34 percent in different portions of the route.
+Other privately-collected data indicated the rate of foul weather varied from 32 percent to 51 percent during the same period.

 For a few months after line construction, residual grease or oil on the conductors can cause water to bead up on the surface.
 This results in more corona sources and slightly higher levels of audible noise and electromagnetic interference if the line is energized.
-However, the new conductors "age" in a few months, and the level of corona activity decreases to the predicted equilibrium value.
+However, the new conductors age in a few months, and the level of corona activity decreases to the predicted equilibrium value.
 During fair weather, insects and dust on the conductor can also serve as sources of corona.